kurijlj/C-Common-Memory-Errors/README.md

 - **uninitialized_values:** This code explores the reading from uninitialized memory.
 Specifically, we'll investigate what happens when you try to read from a pointer that points to a string that hasn't been assigned a value.
+- **unitialized_values_exercise:** This code is the solution to the accompanying exercise on unitialized values.
+- **invalid_reads:** This code explores a common source of errors in C: reading from invalid (freed) and unitialized memory.
+Specifically, we'll investigate what happens when you try to read past the end of an array, and when you try to read from a pointer that has been freed.
+- **invalid_reads_exercise:** This code is the solution to the accompanying exercise on invalid reads.
+- **invalid_writes:** This code explores a common source of errors in C: writting to invalid (freed) and unitialized memory.
+Specifically, we'll investigate what happens when you try to write to a memory location that has not been allocated or has been deallocated.
+We'll also try to write past the end of a buffer and write to a file after it has been closed.
+- **invalid_writes_exercise:** This code is the solution to the accompanying exercise on invalid writes.
+- **all**: Build all abovementioned targets.

-  The goal is to twofold:
+For all available build targets the goal is to twofold:

 1. Observe compiler warnings: We'll compile the code and see what warnings the compiler generates for this practice.
-  1. Explore memory profiling tool output: We'll use a memory profiling tool like DrMemory to see if it detects any issues.
+2. Explore memory profiling tool output: We'll use a memory profiling tool like DrMemory to see if it detects any issues.
-- **all**: Build all abovementioned targets.

 ## License